Vegas officer on life support after attack during protests

 The 29-year-old officer in Las Vegas was shot as police tried to disperse a large crowd of protesters in front of a casino shuttered because of the coronavirus.

-At about the same time and less than three miles (4.8 kilometers) away, police outside a federal courthouse shot a protester who was wearing a black tactical vest and armed with a rifle.
+At about the same time and less than three miles (4.8 kilometers) away, police outside a federal courthouse shot a protester who was wearing a black tactical vest and armed with two handguns and a rifle.
 Police said the man was shot as he reached for a firearm.

 In other violence around the country, four officers were shot and wounded in Missouri and others in New York were hurt when a car plowed into a line of police.

-Note: This story has been updated to correct the suspect’s first name.
-It is Edgar Samaniego, not Jones Edgar Samaniego.